Fjollsfinn/repo_searcher/README.md

 ## INFO
 It's an application for searching github repositories.
-The project has been made only for the purpose of learning a react.
+The project has been made only for the purpose of learning react.

 `specification`: https://hackmd.io/s/r1lLqA8S4